nguyenduytai2904/intern/README.md

 * Master laravel basic CRUD-API-AUTH
 * Can join in projects within the company
 * Have a project completely in portfolio

+## Note
+- Each week has its own branch